 Formation water is usually saturated with the minerals of the reservoir rock surrounding it.
 During oil production, temperature, pressure and composition of the brine might change, causing precipitation of some of these salts.
 This is called scale formation or scale deposition.
 When formation water is mixed with other brines, some salts might become supersaturated and form scale too.

 The program presented here can be used for determining the risk of scale formation as a function of temperature, pressure and composition.
 Output from the program includes the saturation index (degree of saturation), which gives an indication of the proximity to saturation.

-In geothermal energy production, it is often necessary to dilute the brine before it is re-injected in order to avoid precipitation of salts in valves, pumps and the pores at the injection site.
+In geothermal energy production, sometimes the brine is diluted before it is re-injected.
+By doing that, the osmotic pressure of the brine can be exploited and precipitation of salts in valves, pumps and the pores at the injection site can be avoided.
 The amount of dilution required can be calculated with this program.

 The thermodynamic model applied in the program is the Extended UNIQUAC model, using a set of model parameters based on the model parameters determined by Ada Vilafáfila Garcia and published in:

 - Ada Villafáfila García, Kaj Thomsen, and Erling H. Stenby, Prediction of Mineral Scale Formation in Geothermal and Oilfield Operations using the Extended UNIQUAC Model.
 Part I: Sulphate Scaling Minerals, (Geothermics, 34(2005)61-97) DOI:10.1016/j.geothermics.2004.11.002 and